 Aero Precision sells a few upper’s with no forward assist, and their argument for doing so is that the forward assist can in some cases further complicate a stoppage.
 While they do serve a purpose under certain military applications, they are rarely needed in the civilian market, and there has been a few reports whereby a forward assist has caused catastrophic failure to a rifle.
 More about this can be found in the following video (skip to 5mins 35secs).

-While the rifle was originally listed on Dave Sheer’s website as a .223 Caliber, this might have meant that the rifle would struggle with smooth operation when fed with 5.56x45mm NATO cartridges. .223 cal was also clearly engraved into the ejection port cover, and also onto the left-hand side of the upper receiver, with no mention of 5.56mm chambering to be found.
+While the rifle was originally listed on Dave Sheer’s website as a .223 Caliber, this might have meant that the rifle would struggle operating properly when fed with 5.56x45mm NATO cartridges. .223 cal was also clearly engraved into the ejection port cover, and also onto the left-hand side of the upper receiver, with no mention of 5.56mm chambering to be found.

 This was one question that I found many new buyers concerned over, with no direct answer as to whether the rifle could safely fire the 5.56mm cartridge or not.
 Nevertheless, I have fired in excess of over 350 5.56mm cartridges through my DM4, with no issues at all.